foo123/Unicache/readme.md

 * [ChangeLog](#changelog)
 * [Notes](#notes)

 ###How to Use
-This is a caching framework for PHP applications that is universal and agnostic and total.
+This is a caching framework for applications that is universal and agnostic and total.

 This means that one can use it easily in her web applications that use any given framework or not use any framework at all.

-_Total_ means that the whole requested page is being cached, but one can use the cache classes and factories to cache specifiec parts of the requested page also.
+_Total_ means that the whole requested page is being cached (if used as such), but one can use the cache classes and factories to cache specifiec parts of the requested page also.

 The framework is configured by a config file which easily gets together all parameters, like type of caching, time to live, post-cache user defined filtering and per-page user defined cache disable.